There are times when we hit a crisis or, indeed, one crisis after another. At these times when we might need help, therapy might not such a good idea.

 BUT listening may be more helpful than fixing.

 BE a temporary anchor.
 A reliable, sensible and available person – a ”port in a storm’.
+Notice, if you would, how it easy for ‘temporary’ to become ‘permanent.’

-NOTICE what your pal is doing to take care of themselves.
+ATTEND to what your pal is doing to take care of themselves.
 Make sure they can see some of those things for themselves.

 Find ways to see things done day by day, and one after the other, so they can take even better care of themselves or others in their world.